vp-82/Data-Engineering-2023-HS/Week_04/02_Clooud_Composer_Task_Descripion.md

 ## Setup Guidelines

 Refer to the setup guide provided in `01_Cloud_Composer_Exercise_Setup.md` for instructions on setting up your GCP environment.
+You can use the file `03_Cloud_Composer_DAG.py` and edit it using the hints below.
+You can find the solution in `/Solution/03_Cloud_Composer_DAG.py`

 ## DAG Skeleton